ralfz123/CATCH-YOUR-LAUGH/README.md

 <img src="assets/README/app-screenshot.png" alt="live-demo-screenshot" width="700px">

 #### Features
-- By clicking on the 'ANOTHER COMBO' button you can see a different combination of cat and joke
+- By clicking on the 'ANOTHER COMBO' button you can see a different combination of a cat image and a joke
-- Like your favourite combination of cat and joke
+- Like your favourite combination of a cat image and a joke
-- Create favourites list with your favourite combinations of cat & joke
+- Create a favourites list with your favourite combinations of a cat image and a joke

 #### Actor diagram
 **Not finished yet.**
 <img src="assets/README/actordiagram.jpg" width="900px" />

-Questions:
-- Have I have to handle overview and detail routes in the diagram?

 #### Interaction diagram
 **Not finished yet.**